jbakams/slimebot-volleyball/README.md

 https://user-images.githubusercontent.com/59349943/204383877-084e76f4-82da-4c67-9a5b-cb33832bf546.mp4

 <p align="center">
-  <em>PPO agents trained with Incrmental Reinforcement Learning using Self-Play training.
+  <em>PPO agents trained with Incrmental Reinforcement Learning.
+Both agents were trained separately using Self-Play training.
 The yellow agent has been trained with and incremental step of 1 and the blue agent has been trained with an incremtal step of 12 </em>
 </p>

 ---